xsuite/xsuite/docs/contexts.rst

 Xsuite supports different plaforms allowing the exploitation of different kinds of hardware (CPUs and GPUs).
 A context is initialized by instanciating objects from one of the context classes available Xobjects, which is then passed to the other Xsuite components (see example in :doc:`Getting Started Guide <gettingstarted>`).
 Contexts are interchangeable as they expose the same API.
+Custom kernel functions can be added to the contexts.
+General source code with annotations can be provided to define the kernels, which is then automatically specialized for the chosen platform (see :doc:`dedicated section <autogeneration>`).

 Three contexts are presently available: